Freddie Woodruff: Death

 He was shot in the head and killed in 1993 on a mountain road in the sensitive border area with Ossetia whilst on a "private trip" in a vehicle driven by the Georgian head of security Eldar Gogoladze.
 This program had been initiated under the cover of USAID after a state visit to Georgia in 1992 by the American foreign secretary James Baker III immediately after Eduard Shevardnadze had been installed as head of state in the follow-up of a bloody coup d'etat supported by foreign powers against the democratically elected president of Georgia Zviad Gamsakhurdia, who died under suspicious circumstances a year later.
-Woodruff’s coffin was accompanied home personally by CIA director James Woolsey who gave a speech at Woodruff’s funeral service.
+Woodruff’s coffin was accompanied home personally by CIA director James Woolsey who gave a speech at Woodruff's funeral service.
 He was interred at Arlington National Cemetery.

 Woodruff was married twice.
 With his first spouse, he had a daughter and son.
-He was survived by his second wife, Meredith, a former CIA officer, and their three children, and two sisters, one a nurse in Arkansas.
+He and his second wife, Meredith, a former CIA officer, had three children.